rcorral/rafael/README.md

 ======

 An isomorphic (buzzz) app, which takes some ideologies from Ezel.
 It leverages Browserify and shares code between the server and the browser.
 It's also my own [personal website](http://rafaelcorral.com/).
-When loaded it's a single page application, but the first render will load the requested page so we get the benefirst for SEO.
+It's a single page application, but the requested page will render server-side so we get the benefirst for SEO.

 Install
 -------